Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Results

+Having illustrated the working principles of CAAF, we now evaluate its performance on practical sensor placement applications.
+This section demonstrates CAAF’s applicability in identifying the most informative elements on a cantilever beam for SHM.
 SHM ensures the safety and longevity of structures (bridges, buildings, etc.) by detecting damage and optimizing maintenance through sensor signals.
 Determining the best locations for a restricted number of sensors within a structure is a key step in acquiring precise, real-time measurements.
-Notably, in structural analysis, sensor positions must be carefully selected so that the authentic mode shapes and target frequencies can be accurately recovered \cite{papadopoulos1998sensor}.
+Specifically, in structural analysis, sensor positions must be carefully selected so that the authentic mode shapes and target frequencies can be accurately recovered \cite{papadopoulos1998sensor}.
 Additionally, SHM strategies rely on OSP techniques for various applications, including finite-element updating, state estimation, and damage localization \cite{friswell2015,liu2018optimal}.
 Nonetheless, identifying OSP for SHM presents significant difficulties because it requires maximizing information gain about all potential states across the entire structure, while minimizing costs associated with the sensor equipment and computation.

-OSP methods for SHM have been extensively studied, with common approaches including EI \cite{kammer1991sensor} and its variants (EI-mass \cite{garvey1996evaluation}, EI-dpr \cite{meo2005optimal}), as well as energy-based methods like kinetic energy (KE) and weighted average KE \cite{kammer1991sensor,li2007connection,liu2018optimal}.
-In this study, we validate the data-driven CAAF method against these established analytical OSP approaches using a cantilever beam benchmark case and the standard SHM assessment metrics.

-We apply CAAF to select 15 optimal sensor locations from 30 candidate nodes on a uniform cantilever beam, considering only the first three mode shapes and translational degrees of freedom.
+We investigate the sparse placement of sensors on a uniform cantilever beam, a classic benchmark scenario for SHM.
+By applying CAAF, we select 5 optimal sensor locations from 30 candidate nodes on the cantilever beam, considering only the first three mode shapes and translational degrees of freedom.
 The CAAF uses the Affinity Propagation (AP) algorithm to perform clustering and identify cluster centers.
-As shown in Figure~\ref{fig:SHM_combined}(a), AP groups the candidate sensor nodes into 19 clusters and captures the correlations among nodes located near the fixed joint.
+As shown in Fig.~\ref{fig:SHM_combined}a, AP groups the candidate sensor nodes into 19 clusters and captures the correlations among nodes located near the fixed joint.
 Next, the CAAF employs a multilayer perceptron (MLP) model trained to predict the modal coefficients of the first three modes from nodal deflection measurements at the candidate sensor locations.
-Figure~\ref{fig:SHM_combined}(a) also displays the optimal sensor configurations from the CAAF alongside EI and KE methods.
-The spatial distributions reveal characteristic selection patterns unique to each methodology, with CAAF demonstrating a more balanced coverage of the structural domain.